Code of conduct

 - Sustained disruption of talks or other events

 - Sexualized clothing/uniforms/costumes, or anything else that creates a sexualized environment

-We will not tolerate harassment of or by Confab participants in conference venues and Confab-related social events.
+We will not tolerate harassment of or by Confab participants in any conference virtual platforms and Confab-related online social events.
 People asked to stop any of these or other harassing behaviors are expected to stop immediately.
 No excuses.

 What should I do if I’m being harassed?

 Talk to a conference volunteer or staff person right away.
-You’ll usually be able to find someone in the conference office or at the registration desk to request a private conversation with Tenessa or Amy (our full-time conference staff members), or you can contact email@example.com if you prefer not to report the incident in person.
+You’ll usually be able to find someone in the conference office or at the registration desk to request a private conversation with Amy, Tenessa, or Sean (our full-time conference staff members).
+You can also contact firstname.lastname@example.org if you prefer not to report the incident in person.